alttch/eva3/doc/lm/macros.rst

 * **device_tpl** device template, stored on the connected controller in *runtime/tpl*
 * **cfg** configuration params
 * **save** If *True*, save items configuration on disk immediately after operation

-Raises an exception if the parameter *pass_errors=false* is set in the macro config and the access error has been occured.
+Raises an exception if the parameter *pass_errors=false* is set in the macro config and the access error has occured.

 .. _m_update_device: